darrenvechain/thor-go-sdk/README.md

 }
 ```

-### transaction
+### tx

-- `github.com/darrenvechain/thorgo/crypto/transaction`
+- `github.com/darrenvechain/thorgo/crypto/tx`
-- The `transaction` package is a copy of the [vechain/thor/tx](https://github.com/vechain/thor/tree/master/tx) package and can be used to build transactions where `thorgo` does not provide the necessary functionality.
+- The `tx` package is a copy of the [vechain/thor/tx](https://github.com/vechain/thor/tree/master/tx) package and can be used to build transactions where `thorgo` does not provide the necessary functionality.

 ### solo